SourangshuGhosh/Stochastic-Outlier-Selection-SOS-/README.rst

-scikit-sos
+Stochastic-Outlier-Selection-SOS
 ==========

-scikit-sos is a Python module for Stochastic Outlier Selection (SOS).
+Stochastic-Outlier-Selection-SOS is a Python module for Stochastic Outlier Selection (SOS).
 It is compatible with scikit-learn.
 SOS is an unsupervised outlier selection algorithm.
 It uses the concept of affinity to compute an outlier probability for each data point.